 YOUTH/COMMUNITY OUTREACH

-CHAD "PIMP C" BUTLER HEALTH & WELLNESS FESTIVAL - This event has held special meaning since its inception.
-Created to help expand upon the legacy of legendary Texas Rapper Chad "Pimp C" Butler.
-CCM, along with UGQ, founded by Chinara Butler, Pimp C's widow, has, in essence, brought the legend to a new and exciting level.
-This unique event covers HIV/STD awareness issues, testing, and various disorders, such as sleep apnea, which contributed to Chad's untimely passing.
-The inaugural event held in Chad Butler's hometown of Port Arthur moved to Houston the following year to capitalize on a larger community.
+CHAD "PIMP C" BUTLER HEALTH & WELLNESS FESTIVAL - Since its inception, this event has held significant importance, aiming to extend the legacy of the iconic Texas Rapper Chad "Pimp C" Butler.
+Spearheaded by CCM and UGQ, founded by Chinara Butler, Pimp C's widow, this collaboration has elevated the legend to new heights.
+The event serves as a platform for HIV/STD awareness, testing, and addressing various health disorders, including sleep apnea, which played a role in Chad's untimely demise.
+Initially held in Chad Butler's hometown of Port Arthur, the inaugural event transitioned to Houston the following year to reach a broader community audience.
 Learn More

-WELL WOMAN EXTRAVAGANZA - The CCM Foundation, Swishablast LLC, and the University of Houston Collegiate Cancer Council-(UHCCC) are pleased to announce their collaborative effort to present the Well-Woman Extravaganza.
-The sponsors of this unique event have joined in the fight to stop the spread of breast and cervical cancer and raise awareness of the importance of annual exams for women for early cancer detection.
-As with all CCM events, there will also be a definite focus on HIV/STD awareness.
-Join us on the University of Houston Main Campus every October as we come together to raise awareness for women of Houston communities.
-This event provides heightened visibility to the cancer awareness programs of the UHCCC and efforts to further cervical cancer research.
+WELL WOMAN EXTRAVAGANZA - The collaboration between the CCM Foundation, Swishablast LLC, and the University of Houston Collegiate Cancer Council (UHCCC) brings forth the Well-Woman Extravaganza, a unique event dedicated to combating breast and cervical cancer spread while emphasizing the importance of regular women's exams for early cancer detection.
+Alongside the primary focus on cancer awareness, as customary with CCM events, there will be a significant emphasis on HIV/STD awareness.
+Every October, we invite you to join us at the University of Houston Main Campus, where we unite to raise awareness among Houston's women communities.
+This event not only amplifies the cancer awareness initiatives of the UHCCC but also supports advancements in cervical cancer research.
 Learn More

 SWISHAHOUSE WORLD AIDS DAY - World AIDS Day, observed December 1 each year, is dedicated to raising awareness of the AIDS pandemic caused by the spread of HIV infection.
 It is common to hold memorials to honor persons who have died from HIV/AIDS on this day.
 Government and health officials also observe the event, often with speeches or forums on AIDS topics.
 Since 1995, the President of the United States has officially proclaimed World AIDS Day.
 Governments of other nations have followed suit and issued similar announcements.
 Learn More

-HOUSTON SPLASH: LGBT PRIDE CELEBRATION - Houston Splash is a premiere urban LGBT event for the Southern United States.
-Houston Splash caters to African-American and Latino LGBT men and women nationwide.
-Every year Houston Splash hosts more than 7,500 guests from varying segments of the LGBT community.
+HOUSTON SPLASH: LGBT PRIDE CELEBRATION - Houston Splash stands as a premier urban LGBT Pride event in the Southern United States, specifically catering to African-American and Latino LGBT individuals across the nation.
+With an annual attendance exceeding 7,500 guests from diverse segments of the LGBT community, Houston Splash has established itself as a significant gathering for this demographic.
 Learn More